Detailed assessment policies and procedures for all taught programmes are specified in the Guide to Assessment, Standards, Marking and Feedback.

 (b) Stage requirements must be met before a student is permitted to progress to the next stage.

-(c) Where a student has failed modules as a result of failed or missed assessments, and there are no mitigating circumstances (see Regulation 5.6), and the stage requirements cannot be met, defined re-assessment opportunities are permitted on one occasion only.
+(c) Where a student has failed modules as a result of failed or missed assessments, and no exceptional circumstances claim has been accepted (see Regulation 5.6), and the stage requirements cannot be met, defined re-assessment opportunities are permitted on one occasion only.
 Re-assessment is defined as an opportunity to redeem failure for the award of credit to meet progression or award requirements.
 Re-assessment opportunities at each stage of every award are defined in the Guide to Assessment, Standards, Marking and Feedback.

 (d) Re-assessment opportunities may not be offered for some modules.
-Such modules must be clearly identified in programme specifications, as approved by the Senate.
+Such modules must be clearly identified in programme specifications, as approved by the University Teaching Committee.

 (e) Compensation may not be available in relation to some modules (for example, to meet the requirements of professional, statutory or regulatory bodies).
-Such modules must be clearly identified in programme specifications, as approved by the Senate.
+Such modules must be clearly identified in programme specifications, as approved by the University Teaching Committee.

 (f) Rules governing the assessment of learning that forms part of a programme of study but that takes place outside the University’s jurisdiction (for example, study abroad and work placements) are set out in the Guide to Assessment, Standards, Marking and Feedback.

-(g) Where a student cannot meet stage requirements through defined re-assessment opportunities and there are no mitigating circumstances (see Regulation 5.6), s/he will be discontinued.
+(g) Where a student cannot meet stage requirements through defined re-assessment opportunities and no exceptional circumstances claim has been accepted, (see Regulation 5.6), s/he will be deemed to have failed their intended award.
 In such cases a student may be eligible for an alternative award.

-(h) Candidates for awards will be considered by a Board of Examiners (see Ordinance 6) on the completion of assessments.
+(h) Candidates for progression and awards will be considered by a Board of Examiners (see Ordinance 6) on the completion of assessments for each stage.
 Boards of Examiners may make one of the following recommendations:

 (i) that the candidate be granted the intended award, having met the requirements as specified in the award and programme specification;